SwiftStrike24/Crypto-Converter-app/implementation.md

 *   **Version Management:** Centralized version handling (`versionManager.ts`), automated version injection during build, and version comparison for updates.
 *   **Loading Placeholders:** Implemented a smooth shimmer/wave animation (`WaveLoadingPlaceholder.tsx`) to replace numerical placeholders (e.g., previous `$1` estimates or "N/A") in the `Converter` result display and `Header` price display during price fetching or when data is pending.
 This enhances UX by providing visual feedback without showing potentially misleading or jarring placeholder numbers.
 *   **Build Compression:** Uses `normal` compression level for a balance between installer size and installation speed, improving the initial setup experience.
+*   **Multi-Layer Stablecoin Detection:** Introduced a multi-layer stablecoin detection system that automatically switches the target fiat currency based on the type of stablecoin selected by the user, enhancing the user experience for stablecoin conversions.

+### Phase 4: Chart Page UI/UX Overhaul (v1.7.3)
+Completely redesigned the `ChartPage` to improve information hierarchy and visual appeal.
+This involved moving from a simple stacked layout to a modern two-column dashboard, redesigning the header for unified controls, and transforming `TokenStats` into a detailed sidebar panel with improved data visualization, including a horizontal progress bar for circulating supply.
+This phase also included significant bug fixes related to data fetching and currency formatting to ensure a stable and intuitive user experience.

 ## 7. Build and Development Process